roman-milk/roman-milk.github.io/a-cuckold-two-blondes-and-bbc.md

+===

- ****** A Cuckold, Two Blondes, and BBC ****** bygeronimo_appleby© But Emma was in full flow.
+But Emma was in full flow.
 She wanted to hurt him, to dig at him with her taunts.
 Emma wanted David to know it all -- every last sordid, depraved detail.
 Emma's nostrils flared and she folded her arms beneath her breasts.
 Her chin came up, a defiant gesture before she glared at the shell of her husband for long seconds.

  "It happened, David," Emma said.
 "I can prove it.
 You can see some of it if you don't believe me."